WHOIGit/Rshinypresentation/worksheet.md

     - **Hint:** Install the `DT` package, replace `tableOutput()` with `DT::dataTableOutput()` and replace `renderTable()` with `DT::renderDataTable()`.

 - Add parameters to the plot.
     - **Hint:** You will need to add input functions that will be used as parameters for the plot.
 You could use `shinyjs::colourInput()` to let the user decide on the colours of the bars in the plot.

-- The app currently behaves strangely when the user selects filters that return 0 results.
-For example, try searching for wines from Belgium.
-There will be an empty plot and empty table generated, and there will be a warning message in the R console.
-Try to figure out why this warning message is appearing, and how to fix it.
-    - **Hint:** The problem happens because `renderPlot()` and `renderTable()` are trying to render an empty dataframe.
-To fix this issue, the `filtered` reactive expression should check for the number of rows in the filtered data, and if that number is 0 then return `NULL` instead of a 0-row dataframe.

-- Place the plot and the table in separate tabs.
-    - **Hint:** Use `tabsetPanel()` to create an interface with multiple tabs.

-- If you know CSS, add CSS to make your app look nicer.
-    - **Hint:** Add a CSS file under `www` and use the function `includeCSS()` to use it in your app.

-- Experiment with packages that add extra features to Shiny, such as `shinyjs`, `leaflet`, `shinydashboard`, `shinythemes`, `ggvis`.
-    - **Hint:** Each package is unique and has a different purpose, so you need to read the documentation of each package in order to know what it provides and how to use it.

-- Show the number of results found whenever the filters change.
-For example, when searching for Italian wines $20-$40, the app would show the text "We found 122 options for you".
-    - **Hint:** Add a `textOutput()` to the UI, and in its corresponding `renderText()` use the number of rows in the `filtered()` object.

-- Allow the user to download the results table as a .csv file.
-    - **Hint:** Look into the `downloadButton()` and `downloadHandler()` functions.

-- When the user wants to see only wines, show a new input that allows the user to filter by sweetness level.
-Only show this input if wines are selected.
-    - **Hint:** Create a new input function for the sweetness level, and use it in the server code that filters the data.
-Use `conditionalPanel()` to conditionally show this new input.
-The `condition` argument of `conditionalPanel` should be something like `input.typeInput == "WINE"`.

-- Allow the user to search for multiple alcohol types simultaneously, instead of being able to choose only wines/beers/etc.
-    - **Hint:** There are two approaches to do this.
-Either change the `typeInput` radio buttons into checkboxes (`checkboxGroupInput()`) since checkboxes support choosing multiple items, or change `typeInput` into a select box (`selectInput()`) with the argument `multiple = TRUE` to support choosing multiple options.

-- If you look at the dataset, you'll see that each product has a "type" (beer, wine, spirit, or refreshment) and also a "subtype" (red wine, rum, cider, etc.).
-Add an input for "subtype" that will let the user filter for only a specific subtype of products.
-Since each type has different subtype options, the choices for subtype should get re-generated every time a new type is chosen.
-For example, if "wine" is selected, then the subtypes available should be white wine, red wine, etc.
-    - **Hint:** Use `uiOutput()` to create this input in the server code.

-- Provide a way for the user to show results from *all* countries (instead of forcing a filter by only one specific country).
-    - **Hint:** There are two ways to approach this.
-You can either add a value of "All" to the dropdown list of country options, you can include a checkbox for "Filter by country" and only show the dropdown